PureStorage-OpenConnect/Jenkins-Fa-Snapshot-Ci-Pipeline/README.md

  ### msbuild and SQL Server Data Tools Installation

+ 1. Download Visual Studio 2019 Community edition from this [link](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16)

+ 2. Install Visual Studio via the executable downloaded in the previous step, ensure that the tool set for "Data storage and processing is installed:

  1. Downloasd the command line for nuget (nuget.exe) from this [link](https://dist.nuget.org/win-x86-commandline/v4.7.0/nuget.exe).

  2. Add the absolute path of nuget.exe to the PATH variable.